soediro/Charting-Library---React-Seed-Project/README.md

 Running `npm run build` from the command line will re-create the distribution file `dist/chartIQ.js`.
 This is a transformed and bundled version of everything in the src directory. `src/index.js` will automatically load this file.

+*NOTE: Currently this project does not run in IE11*

 ## Contributing to this project